 In [insert your state here], [insert a description of the status of IPV in home visiting in your state here.
-If you participated in the HV ColIN 2.0 New Topic IPV ColIN, you could begin by summarizing the accomplishments and learning from your experiences.
+If you participated in the HV CoIIN 2.0 New Topic IPV CoIIN, you could begin by summarizing the accomplishments and learning from your experiences.
 Then describe the gap in practice that you plan to overcome.]

 Mission: Together, in HV CoIIN 2.0, we will dramatically improve not just screening women for IPV, but staff having the knowledge and confidence to effectively support families that are experiencing IPV by offering appropriate referrals based on the self-identified needs of those experiencing IPV.
 These referrals include community-based or local domestic violence advocacy services organizations and safer planning. [insert here the expected timeframe, based on the time between your launch date and June 2022; for example, "between January 20, 2021, and July 2022"].
 Together LIAs will improve outcomes, over time, for caregivers and children who receive home visiting services and are experiencing IPV.
-Teams will test best practices that will lead to a significant improvement in IPV.
 The team has identified the following aim: